ObelusFamily/Anythink-Market-5a3h0/backend/README.md

 The Anythink Market backend is Node web app written with [Express](https://expressjs.com/)

-## Getting started

-To start the app use: `./start.sh` from the backend directory.

-Make sure your DB is up and running - add MONGODB_URI=mongodb://127.0.0.1:27017 to package.json start script.

 ## Dependencies

 - [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) - For generating JWTs used by authentication